unDocUMeantIt/koRpus/README.md

 install_github("unDocUMeantIt/koRpus", ref="develop") # development release
 ```

+### Additional languages

+Have a look at the [l10n](https://undocumeantit.github.io/repos) repository for packages called `koRpus.lang.*`.
+By installing and loading these packages, you can add support for more languages to koRpus.

 ## Contributing

 To ask for help, report bugs, suggest feature improvements, or discuss the global